scylladb/scylla-manager/docs/source/sctool/download-files.rst

 Download files
 ==============

-Scylla Manger Agent comes with a download-files subcommand that given a backup location can be used to:
+Scylla Manager Agent comes with a download-files subcommand that given a backup location can be used to:

 #.
 List clusters, datacenters and nodes.
 #.
 Search for snapshot tags.